khalboy/HTML-CSS1/README.md

 # HTML-CSS1

 My first projects on html/css
+a landing page tutorial about a company techlead